-Your teen might be anxious to get rid of the “baby” bed and be ready for an upgrade.
+Your teen might be anxious to get rid of the “baby” bed and be ready for an upgrade to a teen bed .
 The double bed, also known as a full bed, is 54” wide and 75” in length.
 It is a popular choice for someone who wants more sleeping space.
 When buying a double bed or headboard, note that many of them will be able to accommodate a queen mattress.
 If space is limited but your teen still wants a double size mattress, consider selecting a platform bed that includes storage options.

 A common choice when decorating a small or shared bedroom, the bunk bed is basically two beds stacked one on top of the other.
 Utilizing space vertically rather than horizontally, this creates more room for a computer desk or an extra chest of drawers.
 Supported by four poles at each corner of the bed, the top bunk is typically accessed by a ladder and is either fully or semi enclosed by railings to prevent the occupant from falling out of bed.
 Most styles of bunk beds can be converted into two free standing beds, allowing your teen more decorating options.